in-the-keyhole/khs-convo-chat-component/README.md

 ... which builds into `./dist`.

-To build a development version:
+To build a development version, allows testing component in standalone manner:

 ```
 $ yarn dev